sjae-lee/Bayesian-Modelling/Setting up.md

 conda activate pymc_env
 conda install jupyter
 ```
+If you want more information about Jupyter, see [Here](https://jupyter.org/).

 ### 5. Clone this repository to your local machine
 Open **Anaconda Prompt** and change your current directory to the location where you want to have the local copy of this repository.<br>